01 What is your ideal working environment?

 The more years I gather, the more I realize how the people you work with is by far the most important factor of happiness

 at the work place.
 More so than the "coolness" of a project or compensation.

 02 What is your philosophy towards your work?

 Give me a target and I will do everything in my power to hit it.

-When communicating with others, I want to be as mindful as possible about our
+When communicating with others, I want to be mindful of our target at all times so a

 Good work arises from clarity and conscientiousness.